cfsworkload/air-pollution-monitor/README.md

 1. Go to the web interface of the app by clicking the **Open the Deployed App** button in DevOps Services or the **Open URL** button in your Bluemix Dashboard.
 2. Enter your FIWARE Lab credentials.
-3. The live pollution levels in Santander can be viewed in several different ways.
-You can also see a history of the air pollution data aggregated since your app started running.
-View the data:
+3. The air pollution levels in Santander can be viewed in several different ways.
-  - On your augmented map.
+  - Live short-term aggregation of sensor data visualized on a map
+  - Historical view of sensor data represented as a cylinder chart (aggregated since your app started running).
-  - By going to the Node-RED flow editor, linked at the bottom of the app landing page.
+4. Optional: go to Node-RED flow editor, linked at the bottom of the app landing page (use fiware/f1ware credentials).
 From here you can learn about the app implementation details and experiment with the app components and services.
 Some potential customization points include:
-    - The query used to retrieve data in the function node.
+    - The query used to retrieve data in the "Prepare FIWARE/Orion Query" function node (Note: do not change the query unless you are familiar with the query syntax).
-    - The interval at which data is retrieved in the inject node.
+    - The interval at which data is retrieved in the "Events Retrieval" inject node.
 The default is 10 minutes.
-    - The template node that creates the visualization.
 4. Optional: From the Bluemix Dashboard, go to the UI of the Embeddable Reporting service instance associated with your app to change the report definitions.
 The defaults are stored in `fidef_spec.xml`.

 ## About the services

-#### Quickly and intuitively program the app data intake and processing using Node-RED flows
+#### Quickly and intuitively program the app data ingestion and processing using Node-RED flows
 Node-RED is a Node.js based application platform providing a visual flow editor, as well as a library of pre-canned 'nodes' that can be used to program data ingestion and processing flows very quickly.
 In the app, Node-RED is used for several purposes, including:
 - Data ingestion from FIWARE Lab using NGSI-based queries.
 - Pre-processing of data, programmed in javascript, including the extraction of relevant fields, validation of received values, format transformation, etc.
-- Web serving, including the landing pages, as well as the rendering of an augmented map and a historical report produced by the app.
-- Routing of data between intake, processing, storage and visualization.
+- Routing of data between ingest, processing, storage and visualization.

 For more information about Node-RED, go to the [Bluemix documentation](https://www.ng.bluemix.net/docs/starters/Node-RED/nodered.html).